Southern Lurs: Southern Luri dance

 Southern traditional dance is an integral section of their culture and probably grew in close association with traditional music.
 Southern Luri dances include both circle dance and dance double and like Kurdish dance it is mixed-gender that distinguishes them from other Muslim neighbors.
 Dasmaal Baazi (handkerchief dance) a circle dance is the most popular dance and includes different performing styles like Ashtafi-manganaa.
 Chubazi (twig dance) is a special dance double that is performed in Celebrations and joys and is inspired by the heroic battles.

 Notable Persons

-The most famous person of Southern Lurs is Rais Ali Delvari, an independence fighter and anti-British colonialism activist who organized popular resistance against the British troops in this clashes, Rais Ali was killed .Then the Britishs used pro-British tribes to scatter the enemy into the hinterland.
-At the end, local tribal leaders murdered the British vice consul (a Persian) in Shiraz. and now is commemorated as a national hero in Iran.
 KayLohraas Baatuli is a well-known local hero. who fought for years against Reza Shah Pahlavi troops in Boyer Ahmad and Mamasani.